AaltoSciComp/python-for-scicomp/binder.rst

    - How to share computational environment?
    - What is Binder?
    - How to binderize my python repository?
+   - How to publish my python repository?

 .. objectives::

    - Learn about reproducible computational environments
    - Learn to create and share custom computing environments with myBinder
+   - Learn to get a DOI from zenodo for a repository.